Skip to content

 What the pattern is not:

 • Not “one agent does everything”.
-A single Lucius doing feature dev + tests + review + triage + smoke would be unmaintainable, prompt-engineering hell.
+A single Lucius doing feature dev, tests, review, triage, and smoke would become hard to operate and harder to review.

 • Not “the smallest possible unit of work per agent”.
-A separate codename for “create branch”, “commit”, “push” is surgery for the sake of it.
+A separate codename for “create branch”, “commit”, and “push” is too small to be a useful role.

 The right granularity is one human role.
 If you’d hire a junior to do this job and review their work, it’s a codename.